History of military logistics: Antiquity

-By 700 BCE, Assyria had developed a standing army, with iron replacing bronze in weapons and armour, and cavalry replacing chariots.
-The Assyrian army may have been able to field as many as 50,000 men, which alone would have required a high degree of logistical acumen, but could operate up to 500 kilometres from its bases.
-The defences and fortifications of cities had improved to the point where siege warfare had become a complicated technological task, involving scaling ladders, battering rams, siege towers and tunnelling, and could take months.
-Supply of a besieging force therefore required the transport or construction of special equipment as well as the provision of food and water.

 Alexander the Great's father, Philip II of Macedon banned the use of carts on the grounds that they restricted the army's speed and mobility.
 Alexander continued this practice, with his army relying on horses and mules.
 He also used camels, many of which were captured along with Darius III's baggage train after the Battle of Issus.
-Although a cart drawn by a pair of oxen could carry up to 1,200 lb, compared with about 250 lb for pack horses, mules and camels, they could only travel at 2 mph and be worked for 5 hours per day, whereas pack horses could travel at 4 mph and be worked for 8 hours per day.
+Although a cart drawn by a pair of oxen could carry up to 1,200 lb, compared with about 250 lb for pack horses, mules and camels, they could only travel at 2 mph and be worked for five hours per day, whereas pack horses could travel at 4 mph and be worked for eight hours per day.
 Carts were also liable to break down, especially in rough country.
 Some were necessary, however, for the carriage of heavy siege machinery.

+The defences and fortifications of cities improved to the point where siege warfare became a complicated technological task, involving scaling ladders, battering rams, siege towers and tunnelling, and could take months.
+Supply of a besieging force required the transport or construction of special equipment as well as the provision of food and water.
+Siege warfare in the Hellenistic period used torsion artillery, which required special ropes.
+Women's hair was considered the best material for this.
+For one campaign, Rhodes collected 680 kg of hair.
+In a single night during the Siege of Rhodes in 305 BCE, 2,300 missiles were fired from torsion artillery.

-In the imperial Roman army, each eight-man contubernium (squad) had a mule to carry the leather or goatskin tent large enough to accommodate the squad and a handmill to grind grain – as that part of the ration was issued unground – tools and cooking implements.
+In the imperial Roman army, each eight-man contubernium (squad) had a mule to carry the leather or goatskin tent large enough to accommodate the squad and tools, cooking implements and a handmill to grind grain, as that part of the ration was issued unground.
 Together with five days' rations, this weighed about 200 kg, which was easily within the carrying capacity of eight men and a mule.
-Adding a second mule would allow the contuberium to carry an additional 11 to 13 days' rations.
-The Roman army ration included bread or biscuit, beef and veal, pork and sucking-pig, mutton and lamb, poutry, lentils, cheese, olive oil, wine or vinegar, and salt.
+Adding a second mule would allow the contubernium to carry an additional 11 to 13 days' rations.
+The Roman army ration included bread or biscuit, beef and veal, pork and sucking-pig, mutton and lamb, poultry, lentils, cheese, olive oil, wine or vinegar, and salt.
 This gave them about 3,400 Cal per day, which was similar to that of Alexander's men.
 An army of 60,000 required 21,000 impgal of water for the men and 158,000 impgal for the animals each day.
-Each contuberium had their own fire to cook their meals, so firewood had to be collected; Julius Caesar regarded a shortage of firewood to be as dangerous as one of water or fodder.
-The Olmecs used camales to prepare tortillas that could be retoasted and consumed en route, whereas the Maya lacked a good, transportable food, which made long-distance forays difficult.
+Each contubernium had their own fire to cook their meals, so firewood had to be collected; Julius Caesar regarded a shortage of firewood to be as dangerous as one of water or fodder.
+The Olmecs used comales to prepare tortillas that could be retoasted and consumed en route, whereas the Maya lacked a good, transportable food, which made long-distance forays difficult.